Skip to content

 MIDI Drag ExporterDrag MIDI clips out of MNodes

-Adding Widgets to the Panel
+Adding Widgets to the Front Panel

 Widget Parameters

-Each widget has configurable properties:
+Each widget has configurable properties in the Inspector:

 • Min / Max / Default values